opensearch-project/dashboards-anywhere/config/playground/helm/README.md

 opensearch-cluster-leader-2               1/1     Running   0          2d22h
 ~~~

-- Note: Depending on the amount of replicas, the output above may be slightly different
+- Note: Depending on the amount of replicas that you specify, the output above may be slightly different

 - Then, `port-forward` one of them and navigate to your [localhost](http://localhost:5601/) (for this example, `<opensearch dashboards name>` was used):

 ```
 kubectl port-forward <opensearch dashboards name> 5601
 ```

+- Note: `<opensearch dashboards name>` should be follow the naming convention `<dashboards deployment name>-opensearch-dashboards-<randomly generated string>`.